Antonio-Conrado/nest-auth-rbac/README.md

 - **Password hashing and validation:** Ensures secure passwords with strict validation rules.
 - **Role- and permission-based access control:** Endpoints can validate whether a user has the required permission using custom decorators.
 - **Super Admin with full access:** The Super Admin role has full privileges, bypassing permission restrictions when necessary.
+- **Refresh and Remember Tokens:** Support generating new access tokens using refresh tokens or remember-me tokens for persistent sessions.

 ### **[User Management]**